 The rich natural environment of the many lakes and rivers are extremely important to the Aboriginal people.
 The local Barapa Barapa tribe occupied this area for thousands of years and lived in harmony with the land, adapting to the changing conditions.
 They moved and utilised available resources between the flood plain and the Mallee to the west.

 The area provided materials such as timber, bark and reeds and a variety of foods including mussels, fish, yabbies, birds’ eggs, possums and important plants such as cumbungi, nardoo and yam daisies.
-Evidence of Aboriginal occupation can be found in the various scar trees, cooking mounds and middens.
+Evidence of Aboriginal occupation can still be found in the various scar trees, cooking mounds and middens.